-(1) Assess the your level of gender integration within the design of an investment.

-(2) Realize your vision of becoming gender intentional by strategically applying a gender lens in your investments, strategies and operational functions.
+- 1. Assess the your level of gender integration within the design of an investment. - 2.
+Realize your vision of becoming gender intentional by strategically applying a gender lens in your investments, strategies

-(1) No additional investment in terms of financial, human or technical resources.

-(2) We recommend you finish the questionnaire in one sitting and attempt to answer them as accurately as possible.

-(3) If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.
+- 1. No additional investment in terms of financial, human or technical resources. - 2.
+We recommend you finish the questionnaire in one sitting and attempt to answer them as accurately as possible. - 3.
+If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.